bg-write/chatGPT-cheatsheet/README.md

 - How can I improve this code?
 [Then paste code.] ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - Can you provide some feedback on this code (then paste the code). ([Traversy](https://www.youtube.com/watch?v=o_joulYVndM))

+#### Extracting Data

+- Based on this Wikipedia article, when was the first Model T made? [paste in the article text or wiki url] -Now output that as a Python variable. ([Santrel](https://youtu.be/jHv63Uvk5VA))

 #### Generating Dummy Data